 Adjustability: This one is non-negotiable.
 Your trekking poles should absolutely be adjustable.
 Even if they’re sized perfectly for you on flat terrain you’ll want to shorten them a bit for uphill travel, and lengthen them for downhills.
 Generally your trekking poles should be adjusted so that your forearms are about parallel to the ground.
 If you find a set that is borderline in length, opt for a pair that will be just a bit on the long side; better too long than too short.

 Your trekking poles should also adjust via a clamp rather than a screw mechanism.
 The screw-type tightening mechanism is known for failing to tighten once it gets a little grit in it.
 I know that from my photography days, and a lot of the reviews I found online reported that little has changed.
-A clamp like the one shown above won’t lose its tightness, and if it does, you can adjust the clamp via a finger-tightening screw.
+A clamp like the one shown above won’t lose its tightness.
+If it does, you can adjust the clamp via a finger-tightening screw.
 I’m very happy with this.

 Cork handles: I’ve read a lot of bad reviews of rubber or neoprene handles.
 Apparently they can rub blisters on your hands or otherwise get really uncomfortable.
 I read this before I bought trekking poles and I’m glad I did; otherwise I think I might have shied away from cork.
 I’ve yet to have the first issue with the cork handles and they actually feel really good.